Filtered deformations of elliptic algebras: Filtered deformations from del Pezzo surfaces

 forcing $\dim\Ext^1(M_S,M_T)=0$ and $\dim\Hom(M_S,M_T)=|S\cap T|$.
 Existence then follows by taking the sum $\sum_i M_{S_i}^{c_i}$ for a suitable chain of subsets and multiplicities $c_i$.
 (The chain of subsets is determined by a permutation that sorts the sequence $\vec{m}$, and the $c_i$ are then differences of consecutive entries in the sorted sequence.
 This permutation need not be unique, but the sequence $c_i$ is independent of the choice of permutation, and when $c_i\ne 0$, $S_i$ is also uniquely determined.)

-For uniqueness, we may use the fact that $M$ decomposes as a direct sum over different isomorphism classes of stable constituents to reduce to the case that $E_1|_Q\cong\cdots\cong E_n|_Q$.
-Any indecomposable summand of $M$ has the form $M_S$, and thus it remains only to show that if both $M_S$ and $M_T$ appear, then $S$ and $T$ are comparable.
-Indeed, if both appear in $M$, then $\Ext^p(M_S,M_T)=\Ext^p(M_T,M_S)=0$ for $p>0$, and thus
+For uniqueness, we may use the fact that $M$ decomposes as a direct sum over different isomorphism classes of stable constituents to reduce to the case that $E_1|_Q\cong\cdots\cong E_n|_Q$, at which point we conclude from Lemma \ref{lem:exceptionals_comparable} that if both $M_S$ and $M_T$ appear, then $S$ and $T$ are comparable. \end{proof}

-with the last equality following from the fact that $(M_S)|_Q$ is the self-extension of length $|S|$ of $(E_1)|_Q$.
-But this equality implies that $S$ and $T$ are comparable as required. \end{proof}

-More generally, if $M=\bigoplus_\mu M_\mu$ is rigid, then the argument of \cite{KuleshovSA:1997} tells us that if we concatenate the exceptional collections corresponding to the different $M_\mu$, then the result is still an exceptional collection.